If you’ve been gardening for a while, you must have encountered little green bugs crawling and destroying your plants.

 Don’t get it confused with a typical dish soap that effectively controls aphids.
 These soaps are specially formulated to control insects and bugs.

 It contains potassium saints of fatty acids as active ingredients, and you can apply it throughout the gardening season.

 Neem oil has several medicinal properties and is widely used in South East Asia as antiseptic and home remedy treatments.

 You have to use cold-pressed oil to be active on aphids.
 If you buy the one that is refined for home consumption, it may not be as effective.
 Neem oil works by discouraging aphids from eating sap due to the bitter taste of neem.

 It also prevents aphid larvae from growing into adults.
 You can buy it from local garden stores or online vendors.

 Use essential oil

 Alcohol is effective in controlling aphids.
-It's a bit time consuming as you have to apply it on the affected area manually.
+It’s a bit time-consuming as you have to apply it to the affected area manually.
 You can use a cotton swab, dip it in rubbing alcohol, and gently apply it on the infected part.